 He was a member of the Winnipeg School Board (1913-1923).
 Elected as a Liberal in a January 1918 provincial by-election, he was a candidate in the 1920 provincial general election but was defeated.
 Elected an Independent MLA from North Winnipeg in 1922, he served for a time as provincial Attorney General and chairman of the unemployment advisory board.

 On 20 August 1907, he married Margaret Morton (1881-1928), daughter of Thomas Lewis Morton, and subsequently had four children: Helen Mary Margaret Jacob (1908-?), John Robert Morton “Jack” Jacob (1911-1981), Honora Elisabeth Jacob (1913-?, wife of William George Reid), and Thomas Jacob (1921-?).
 He was a footballer, golfer (member of the Assiniboine Golf Club and Elmhurst Golf and Country Club, President of the Canadian Golf Association), and lawn bowler (member, St. John’s Lawn Bowling Club and founder of the Manitoba Lawn Bowling Association).
-He was also a curler, serving two terms as President of the Manitoba Curling Association (1926-1927).
+He was also a curler, serving as President of the St. John’s Curling Club (1913-1914) and two terms as President of the Manitoba Curling Association (1926-1927, 1937-1938).
 He was a member of the AF & AM (King Edward Lodge).

 Birth registrations, Manitoba Vital Statistics.

 1921 Canada census, Ancestry.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 Obituary [John Robert Morton Jacob], Winnipeg Free Press, 3 December 1981, page 67.